Bschuster3434/AAVE_Lesson/README.md

 Most of the logic we care about is in `core`, so that's where we will focus our time.

-In the `aave-v3-core` repository, there is a folder called [`contract/protocol`](https://github.com/aave/aave-v3-core/tree/master/contracts/protocol), which contains all of the activities we just did in the walk through.
+In the `aave-v3-core` repository, there is a folder called [`contract/protocol`](https://github.com/aave/aave-v3-core/tree/master/contracts/protocol), which contains all of the activities we just did in the walkthrough.
 To help assist your understanding, you can view the [Contract Overview here](https://docs.aave.com/developers/getting-started/contracts-overview).

 Overall, AAVE has three main vehicles it uses to maintain borrowing and lending in the AAVE protocol: